 - General anesthesia → Completely unaware, the anesthesiologist often inserts an endotracheal tube during colonoscopy.
-General anesthesia is used in major procedures during the colonoscopy or if you are unable to tolerate pain.
+General anesthesia is used in major procedures during the colonoscopy or if you cannot tolerate pain.

-People who choose deep sedation or general anesthesia are more likely to develop anesthesia after-effects.
+People who choose deep sedation or general anesthesia are likelier to develop anesthesia after-effects.
 After-effects of anesthesia include: